ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 ## Failing your way to Mastery

+An individual with a growth mindset sees that "Failure is Essential to Mastery".

+(intro pause)

+Has anyone here ever heard of the "10,000 Hour Rule"?

+The "10,000 Hour Rule" is a theory that it takes 10,000 hours of practice to become an expert in a given skill.

+(somewhat pregnant pause)

+Ok, has anyone here ever played Dark Souls?

+Dark Souls is a video game that is notorious for being *hard*.
+The gameplay loop involves running from the start point to the boss, at which point you will likely take a beating, fail, and having to start all over.
+And you will fail.
+A lot.
+Perhaps for hours, although hopefully fewer than 10,000 :D.

-Dark Souls - The boss has to beat you *every* time, but you only have to beat the boss *once.
-You mush *FAIL* EVERY TIME before you finally succeed.
+But here's the thing about Dark Souls.
+The boss has to beat you *every* time.

-Jake the Dog - Dude, sucking at sumthin’ is the first step towards being sorta good at something

-Errare Humanum est - To err is human
+But you only have to beat the boss *once*.
+Eventually, you'll learn the boss's patterns and timings.
+And you'll emerge triumphantly, able to progress to the next level.

+Obviously, this idea can be applied to any skill.

 ## Learning from Criticism